 In This Article

-Kratom Tea: How Kratom is Taken and used, and what it feels like
+What is Kratom: How Kratom (Biak) is made and used, and what it feels like

 Kratom is usually taken orally and is available in many forms.
-It can be brewed as a tea; mixed into juices or other beverages; swallowed in pill, capsule, or powder form; or chewed as fresh or dried leaves.
+It can be brewed as kratom tea; mixed into juices or other beverages to create kratom drinks; swallowed as a kratom pill, kratom capsule, kratom powder form; or chewed as fresh or dried kratom leaves.
 Dried leaves can also be crushed and smoked, but oral consumption is the more common practice (Department of Justice/Drug Enforcement Administration).
 A simple and popular means of ingestion currently practiced is referred to as “toss and wash” whereby the user consumes a spoonful of kratom powder followed by large gulps of water for especially fast results.
-Powdered kratom is also available packed into capsule form, swallowed in amounts comparable to what would be mixed into beverages or taken in a spoonful as a toss and wash dose (Nanotech Project).
+Powdered kratom is also available packed into capsule form or swallowed in amounts comparable to what would be mixed into beverages (Nanotech Project).

 As is true for many herbal supplements purported to be natural and healthful, kratom in tea form is growing in popularity.
 Kratom tea has a long history in Southeast Asia and has been gaining a notable following in the U.S. as well in recent years.
 In tea form, kratom’s effects vary greatly depending on dosage.
 In the lower ranges, kratom tea is a stimulant, leading to increased energy, alertness, and socialization.
 In contrast, using higher amounts creates a sedative effect and is purported to provide pain relief benefits, while very high intake can cause unconsciousness.
 Because kratom is unregulated, neither dosage information nor exact ingredients are typically stated on the labels of teas or other kratom products, introducing obvious risks for consumers.

 What are the Appearances, Types and Names of Kratom?